phiresky/timetrackrs/README.md

 ![detailed plot screenshot](docs/screenshots/2020-12-14-15-15-20.png)

-# Automatic Time Tracker
+# timetrackrs - an automatic rule-based time tracker

-Track what you spend your time on and stores it in a database.
+timetrackrs tracks what you spend your time on and stores it in a database.
 Inspired by [arbtt](https://arbtt.nomeata.de/), which I used previously.

 Provides a Web UI to analyze it and create custom rules to improve the classification.